 Healthcare in Japan is both accessible and compulsory for expats who have a resident's visa or a work permit.
-In addition to the two public schemes – one for salaried workers and one covering the remaining population.
+Expats will likely fall under one of two public schemes – one for salaried workers and one for the remaining population.
 In addition, expats can also obtain private health insurance in Japan.
 It's mandatory for expats with a visa exceeding three months (90 days) to be registered on a public insurance scheme.

 Public healthcare in Japan

 Japan's public healthcare system is renowned for its high quality and is accessible to all residents, including expats.
 It is an integral part of the nation's commitment to ensuring a solid standard of practice in healthcare.
 Many doctors in the public healthcare system have studied overseas, bringing a wealth of international knowledge and experience to their practice.

 That said, not all doctors in the public system might be proficient in English.
 In urban areas like Tokyo, medical services often have provisions to direct expats to English-speaking doctors.
 In other cities, it might be helpful to bring a Japanese-speaking friend or colleague for translation if needed.